alphagov/registers-tech-docs/source/documentation/using_the_api/item_entry_record.md

 ## Entries, items and records

-Registers are made up of:
+Registers are primarily made up of:

 * entries
 * items